-Honors World History is a survey course taken during 9th grade that emphasizes the history of world civilization.
-A survey of the major cultural, political, social, and economic developments of western cultures will be examined.
+This survey course emphasizes the history of world civilization by examining the major cultural, political, social, and economic developments of western cultures.
 This course covers World History from the rise of civilizations to the Industrial Revolution.
 Primary source documents, the historical method, and research and writing in the discipline of history are emphasized.

-Modern World History is a continuation of the 9th grade World History survey up to the present day.
-Students will examine significant cultural, political, geographic, social and economic developments of world societies based on the foundational knowledge of civilizations gained in their 9th grade course studies.
+As a continuation of the 9th grade World History survey up to the present day, students examine significant cultural, political, geographic, social and economic developments of world societies based on the foundational knowledge of civilizations gained in their 9th-grade course studies.
 Primary source documents, the historical method, and research and writing in the discipline of history are emphasized.

-This course is an AP course.
-The students will be prepared to take the World History AP test at the end of 10th grade.
 This course covers World History from the Industrial Revolution to the present era.
 As an AP course, the students are expected to perform at an elevated level.
 They are expected to be self-motivated.
-The course is reading and writing intensive focused on in depth historical analysis.
-The purpose of this course is to develop greater understanding of evolution of global processes and contacts, in interaction with different types of human societies.
+The course is reading and writing intensively focused on in-depth historical analysis.
+The purpose of this course is to develop a greater understanding of the evolution of global processes and contacts, in interaction with different types of human societies.

-This course engages United States History from its pre-Columbian past to present.
+This course engages United States History from its pre-Columbian past to the present.
 Strands of government and economics (as well as archaeology and anthropology) are woven into the tapestry of America’s history to achieve a more holistic understanding of our rich and multi-cultural heritage.
-Emphasis is placed on reading, writing and critical thinking.
-Students will address the differences between primary and secondary literature as well as learn how historians string facts together to compose historical narrative.
-Students will, therefore, make presentations, write papers—both research papers and literature reviews—and take essay-based tests.
+Emphasis is placed on reading, writing, and critical thinking.
+Students will address the differences between primary and secondary literature as well as learn how historians string facts together to compose a historical narrative.

 SS 1102 Social Studies 11- AP United States History